KevinVuongly/programmeerproject/PROCESS.md

 # Week 4 Day 1
 - Added updateable regression line to scatterplot, I decided to add this to substantiate my story
 - Had some issues with holes in data, rewritten the function to fix this issue

+# Week 4 Day 2
+- Worked on code quality, lines of duplicate code rewritten to update functions
+- To keep interfaces small, rewrote variables into objects